 Hover the cursor over the entry to copy the Manufacturer Part Number and Manufacturer Name using the control that appears at the right of the entry:

 There is a large amount of information presented in each SPN tile.
 Hover the cursor over an icon or detail to display a tooltip with more information.

-If you need more formal control of your components when editing their part choice lists, you can enable part choice revision control for your Altium 365 Workspace.
-This can be done by enabling the Part Choices Revision Control option on the Admin – Settings – Vault – Components page of the Workspace's browser interface - learn more.
+If you need more formal control of your components when editing their part choice lists, you can enable part choice revision control for your Workspace.
+This can be done by enabling the Part Choices Revision Control option on the Admin – Settings – Vault – Components page of the Workspace's browser interface (Altium 365 Workspace, Enterprise Server Workspace).